-Atlas Arteria's Anti Bribery and Corruption Policy applies to all Atlas Arteria directors, employees, contractors and consultants.
-Compliance with the policy is overseen by the Audit and Risk Committees.
+Atlas Arteria's Anti Bribery and Corruption Policy applies to all of Atlas Arteria's directors, employees, contractors and consultants.
+Compliance with the policy is overseen by the Audit and Risk Committee.

 Atlas Arteria's Anti Bribery and Corruption Policy, among other things, prohibits the giving of bribes or other improper payments or benefits to public officials.
-Suspected or actual instances of bribery or corruption must be reported to the Atlas Arteria General Counsel or through the Atlas Arteria Whistleblower Service, in accordance with the process outlined in the Atlas Arteria Whistleblower Policy.
-The Audit and Risk Committees must be notified of any breaches of the Anti Bribery and Corruption Policy.
+Suspected or actual instances of bribery or corruption must be reported to Atlas Arteria's General Counsel or through the whistleblower channels, in accordance with the process outlined in Atlas Arteria's Whistleblower Policy.